Skip to main content

 the steep, well-fortified entrance to the upper fortress or the inner castle

 Here, the walls are still quite well preserved in places.
-The masons who built the castro used a particularly hard mortar which, according to folk lore, was made using oil.
+The masons who built the castle used a particularly hard mortar which, according to folk lore, was made using oil.
 The strength of this mortar can be seen from the fact that the upper part of the wall is still standing despite the large hole underneath.

 The best-preserved building in the upper fortress is a large church.